Jonathan Dayton: Military

-Legal and political career
+Law and politics

 After the war, Dayton studied law and opened a practice, dividing his time between land speculation, law, and politics.
 After serving as a New Jersey delegate to the Continental Congress and Constitutional Convention (of which he was the youngest member, at age 26), he became a prominent Federalist legislator.
 He was a member of the New Jersey General Assembly in 1786–1787, and again in 1790, and served in the New Jersey Legislative Council (now the New Jersey Senate) in 1789.

 Dayton was elected to the U.S. House of Representatives in 1789, but he did not take his seat until he was re-elected in 1791.
 He served as speaker for the Fourth and Fifth Congresses.
 Like most Federalists, he supported the fiscal policies of Alexander Hamilton, and he helped organize the suppression of the Whiskey Rebellion.
+In 1799 he was elected to the senate and served a single term.
 He supported the Louisiana Purchase and opposed the repeal of the Judiciary Act of 1801.

 Wealthy from his heavy investments in Ohio, Dayton lent money to Aaron Burr, becoming involved by association in the alleged conspiracy in which Burr was accused of intending to conquer parts of what is now the Southwestern United States.
 Dayton was exonerated, but his association with Burr effectively ended his political career.

-Late life and family
+Personal life

 Dayton married Susan Williamson in 1779 and had two daughters.

-Dayton died on October 9, 1824 in his hometown.
-He was interred in an unmarked grave that is now under the St. John's Episcopal Church in Elizabeth, New Jersey, which replaced an original church in 1860.
-Shortly before Dayton's death, Lafayette visited him, as reported in an obituary in the Columbian Centinel on October 20, 1824: "In New-Jersey, Hon.
-JONATHAN DAYTON, formerly Speaker of the House of Representatives of Congress, and a Hero of the Revolution.
-When the Nation's Guest lately passed New-Jersey, he passed the night with General Dayton, and such were the exertions of this aged and distinguished federalist, to honor the Guest, and gratify the wishes of his fellow citizens to see, that he sunk under them; and expired, without regret, a few days after."